jgunnink/weather_api/README.md

 # Weather API

 This project is designed to retrieve weather information for Sydney when a HTTP call to the service is made.
+It's built in Go, using v1.18 but you can probably build it with an earlier version.

 The expected response will be in JSON format in the form: